department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-When you change your address in your VA.gov profile, it automatically updates across these VA benefits and services:
+When you change your address and other contact information in your VA.gov profile, it automatically updates across these VA benefits and services:

 <ul>
   <li>Disability compensation</li>
   <li>Pension benefits</li>
   <li>Claims and appeals</li>
-  <li>VA health care (including prescription refills)</li>
+  <li>VA health care</li>
 </ul>

 <h3>If you're enrolled in VA health care</h3>
-We’ll send your prescriptions to the mailing address listed in your VA.gov profile.
-Your health care team may also use the contact information in your profile to communicate with you.
+We’ll send your prescriptions and any letters from your VA medical center to the mailing address listed in your VA.gov profile.
+Your health care team may also use the contact information in your profile to communicate with you about appointments and lab and test results.

 </div>
 </div>